 Do you have a sick child?
 Wondering what to do?
-The Pediatric Clinic in the Clinic & Specialty Center has same day availability if your child needs to be seen before a regular appointment comes available.
+The Pediatric Clinic in the Clinic & Specialty Center has same-day availability if your child needs to be seen before a regular appointment comes available.
 Sometimes life's little illnesses pop up unexpectedly, such as a fever or an ear ache.
-Please call 612-873-6963 to talk to a nurse or to schedule a same day appointment.
-You can also just walk-in between the hours of 9 am and 7 pm, but know that scheduled appointments are seen before walk-ins, and if its busy, we don't want you and your child to wait.
+Please call 612-873-6963 to talk to a nurse or to schedule a same-day appointment.
+You can also just walk-in during clinic hours, but know that scheduled appointments are seen before walk-ins and if its busy, we don't want you and your child to wait.

 Safe Infant Sleep and SIDS Prevention